tjfulle/matmodlab/_sources/conventions.txt

 Tensor components are used for all second-order symmetric tensors.

-Nonsymmetric, Second-order tensors are stored as 9x1 arrays in row major ordering, i.e.,
+Nonsymmetric, second-order tensors are stored as 9x1 arrays in row major ordering, i.e.,

 .. math::